CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/advanced/self-signed-certificates.md

 # {{< param title >}}

-{{< param description >}}
+Self-signed certificates should be generated using OpenSSL which is bundled in the Cortex Web Application Server Installation Scripts:

-Self-signed certificates should be generated using OpenSSL which is bundled in the Cortex Installation Scripts:
+## Setup OpenSSL in PowerShell

 1. Open a Windows PowerShell (x64) window as administrator.
 1. Make a directory in which to store the certificates by running the following command, changing the path as required: